• Skip to primary navigation

 📖 Recipe

-Stuffed paneer paratha is an Indian flatbread filled with a mixture made of paneer and spices.
+Paneer paratha is an Indian flatbread stuffed with a mixture made of paneer and spices.
 Learn the tips to make paneer paratha easily.
-Paneer paratha is served with sides like yogurt condiments, yogurt, pickles, chutneys and tomato ketchup.
+Paneer paratha is served with sides like yogurt condiments, yogurt, pickles, chutneys, and tomato ketchup.

 Course: Breakfast, Dinner, Lunch